 As contrarian investors, we prefer to plot our own course rather than follow the herd.
-We often speak about our quest to find ‘ugly ducklings’, companies that are shunned by others but offer a real prospect of improvement.
+Our quest is to find ‘ugly ducklings’ – companies that are shunned by others but offer a real prospect of improvement.
 And while the obvious upside to this approach is the potential for share price appreciation, it can also offer another valuable source of returns as unfashionable companies often have higher than average dividend yields.

 Seeing the value in ugly ducklings

 It goes without saying that the ‘ugly ducklings’ we choose are unloved, but we believe that they have the potential to improve their businesses.
-The ability to adapt and thrive over the longer term often comes down to how much flexibility or control the company has to make needed change.
+We look for companies that have the strength and flexibility to adapt and thrive over the longer term.
 A sustainable dividend from such companies is attractive to us as it offers a return while we wait for our thesis to unfold.

 This scenario is currently playing out at Tesco, one of our biggest holdings.
 Tesco cut its dividend after a difficult period, during which profits fell and discounting rivals gained market share.
 Since then, the company has regained its footing, allowing management to reintroduce the dividend.

 As long-term investors, we have time on our side as we wait for a nascent recovery to become established.
 Patience is key to contrarian investing.
 A certain fortitude is also required to withstand the anxiety of the market, while holding steadfastly to our convictions.
 But the potential pay-off can be more than worth the wait.